-Gervonta Davis (27-0, 25 KOs) made Rolando Romero pay for his trash-talking with a devastating sixth-round knockout, on Saturday night.
+Gervonta Davis (27-0, 25 KOs) made Rolando Romero pay for his trash-talking with a devasting sixth-round knockout, on May 28.

 ‘Tank’ had to wait an extra six months to silence his rival after their December bout was cancelled due to legal issues, but made the most of the opportunity once it was finally presented, defending his WBA “Regular” lightweight belt in the process.

 It was a return to form for the Baltimore native who had been extended more than ever before in a harder than expected bout with Isaac Cruz, which Davis won by unanimous decision, last year.